 Business education in Europe – what’s on offer?

-Getting a business education in Europe has long been a fast-track to the top for business leaders and groundbreaking entrepreneurs across the globe.
+Getting a business education in Europe has long been a fast-track to the top for business leaders and groundbreaking entrepreneurs.
 With schools based in the heart of some of the world’s most thriving financial districts, the continent has been perfectly placed to deliver learning aimed to meet the challenges of the market and link the best talent to leading global companies.
 European business schools consistently score highly in the global rankings for both general business education and executive education.

 “The best business schools in Europe are very well linked into not just the local but the global business environment,” says Toni Solanilla, Director of the Executive MBA at IESE Munich.
 “They can develop students’ knowledge and skills as well as open doors to many new opportunities.”

 There are three main levels of business education in Europe:

 - undergraduate education, including degrees such as the Bachelor of Business Administration (BBA).

 - postgraduate education, including degrees such as the Master of Business Administration (MBA) and doctoral programs.